 Trust-building has to start from small, earning it individually.
-There is no better way of saying “I trust you” by delegating an important task to junior managers or even employees with potential.
+There is no better way of saying “I trust you” than delegating an important task to junior managers or even employees with potential.
 Ensure that such tasks are important, allow the use of discretion of the employees involved, and better still, bestow the employees involved with some authority.
-Along the way, make sure those who do the delegation are there to provide coaching, so that the employees involved know they are part of the progression and not just operation.
+Along the way, make sure those who do the delegation are there to provide coaching so that the employees involved know they are part of the progression and not just the operation.

 4. Take one for the team

 Trust-building is two-way traffic.
 If delegating important tasks means saying “I trust you”, then taking the heat away from the team is synonymous with “you can trust me”.
 Mistakes happen to even the best team member.
 Unless such mistakes are deliberate and malicious, leaders always have the option of owning up to the mistakes and taking the fall.
 This helps in two ways; letting the team know that the leader has their backs, and protecting the team from being discredited, which could hamper their growth and confidence.
 This method must be used sparingly and with great discretion otherwise, it could become an avenue for employees to hide from owning up to their mistakes.